Legal aid in proceedings in France

 Persons accused of domestic violence may also obtain legal aid on an interim basis.

-If you are a victim of a crime that affects your life or physical integrity (example: attempted murder, rape, violence with the use of a weapon), legal aid is assigned to you without your financial resources (income, real estate or movable property) are subject to review.
+If you are a victim of a crime that is injurious to your life or physical integrity (example: attempted murder, rape, violence with the use of a weapon), legal aid is allocated to you without your financial resources (income, real estate or movable property) are subject to review.

 However, you must apply for legal aid.